UCI (Big 10 Pre-Application) Advising Deadline:

 For Reference Only: 2019 Application Process Overview

 Undergraduates aged 18 to 23 who are U.S. citizens OR permanent residents attending college in the U.S. or U.S. territories (who have been permanent residents for the 5 years prior to and including the final deadline of application) may apply through the U.S. Rhodes constituency.
 U.S. applicants must seek endorsement (nomination) from the campus through the Scholarship Opportunities Program.

 Please note that external scholarship agencies will consider all of your credit-bearing coursework from any college or institution as part of the review process (including CSU, community colleges, private colleges or other UC campuses/Extension programs, and including units earned while in high school).
 Grades from other colleges will be included in calculation of your overall GPA for eligibility purposes.

-Citizens of Australia, Bermuda, Canada, China, Germany, Hong Kong, India, Jamaica & the Commonwealth Caribbean, Kenya, New Zealand, Pakistan, Singapore, Southern Africa, Syria/Jordan/Lebanon/Palestine, United Arab Emirates, Zambia and Zimbabwe are eligible to apply in their own constituencies.
+Citizens of Australia, Bermuda, Canada, China, Germany, Hong Kong, India, Israel, Jamaica & the Commonwealth Caribbean, Kenya, Malaysia, New Zealand, Pakistan, Singapore, Southern Africa, Syria/Jordan/Lebanon/Palestine, United Arab Emirates, West Africa, Zambia and Zimbabwe are eligible to apply in their own constituencies.
 Citizens of other countries not previously eligible for Rhodes may compete for two NEW “Global” scholarships.
 If time permits, SOP staff will consider advising enrolled UCI undergraduates for international Rhodes Scholarships.